-Sony Names Building After Norman Lear, Quentin Tarantino Teases ‘Once Upon a Time In Hollywood’ At Studio’s Annual State Of the Union Meeting
+Sony Names Building After Norman Lear, Quentin Tarantino Teases ‘Once Upon A Time In Hollywood’ At Studio’s Annual State Of The Union Meeting

 The meeting, held on one of the studio’s sound stages, came days after Sony Pictures last Friday reported a rise in profit for the fiscal year to $489M.
 It was attended by all company employees in person or via live stream.

-In his remarks, Motion Picture Group Chairman Tom Rothman reviewed the past year, highlighted by box-office hit Venom and Oscar-winning Spider-Verse and discussed the upcoming slate, anchored by Tarantino’s OUTIH.
+In his remarks, Motion Picture Group chairman Tom Rothman reviewed the past year, highlighted by box office hit Venom and Oscar-winning Spider-Verse and discussed the upcoming slate, anchored by Tarantino’s OUATIH.

-TV Chairman Mike Hopkins addressed TV strategy, including the big recent overall deals with Lord and Miller, who will oversee Spider-Man Universe TV series, and Homeland’s Howard Gordon and Alex Gansa.
-He previewed footage from the upcoming season of The Crown (with new Queen, Olivia Coleman) and new Spectrum series LA’s Finest starring Jessica Alba and Gabrielle Union.
+TV chairman Mike Hopkins addressed TV strategy, including the big recent overall deals with Lord and Miller, who will oversee Spider-Man Universe TV series, and Homeland’s Howard Gordon and Alex Gansa.
+He previewed footage from the upcoming season of The Crown (with new Queen, Olivia Colman) and the new Spectrum series LA’s Finest starring Jessica Alba and Gabrielle Union.

 Subscribe to Deadline Breaking News Alerts and keep your inbox happy.